Dr Tan Hiok Hee

 The following are warning signs in any mole or skin growth:

-- A – Asymmetry in the colour or surface
+A – Asymmetry in the colour or surface of the mole

-- C – variegated or unusual Colours (e.g. black, brown, blue, red, crusting or bleeding)
+C – variegated or unusual Colours in the skin pigmentation (e.g. black, brown, blue, red, crusting or bleeding)

-- E – Evolving or changes in any of the following signs (shape, size or colour) or symptoms (bleeding, pain or itch)
+E – Evolving or changes in any of the following signs (shape, size or colour) or symptoms (bleeding, pain or itch) of the skin growth

-Regular self-examination of the skin to detect changes in your skin should be done once a month.
+Regular self-examination to detect changes in your skin and pigmented areas should be done once a month.
 The entire skin surface should be examined either with the help of someone else or the use of mirrors for areas that are hard to see.
 Finally, a skin check by a dermatologist is recommended every 6 months to a year, depending on your risk factors.

 Can malignant melanoma be cured?

 As in any form of cancer, early detection is key.
-When detected early, surgical removal of melanomas can provide complete cure.
-Early detection is crucial as the thickness of the melanoma can directly affect the survival rate.
+When detected early, surgical removal of melanomas can cure it completely.
+Early detection is crucial as the thickness of the melanoma can directly affect its survival rate.